sixslime/unnamed-sc-spec/docs/index.md

 * Many awesome features that SC provides would not be possible without some sort of required datapack dependency.

 ### Isn't That Third Party?
 Technically yes, a datapack is third party, but it is not a *program*.
-What is meant by "practically followable with no third party programs", is that you should not need (or be practically required) to use a program or medium outside of what is officially supported by Minecraft.
+What is meant by "practically implementable with no third party programs", is that you should not need (or be practically required) to use a program or medium outside of what is officially supported by Minecraft.

 *An example of such a third party program/tool is [Beet](https://github.com/mcbeet/beet).
 As awesome as it is, Beet requires the usage of python (among other things), which is obviously external to Minecraft.*